Code-the-Dream-School/node-express-pages/homework-tips.md

 Once you have finished the assignment, you can be creative and make variations on the instructions and what the instructor shows you.
-Through creative experimentation, you will learn much more than you would have if you just follow instructions.
+Through creative experimentation, you will learn much more than you would if you had just followed instructions.
 Of course, there is also a risk of changing so much that you get confused, overwhelmed, and maybe stuck, so for safety, you do your experimentation in a special branch.
 For example, if you have just completed week 1, while the week1 branch is active, you could do:
 ```
 git branch -b week1plus
 ```
 Then, try some things!
 Once you are done experimenting, add and commmit your changes.
 You don't need to push them to github.
+Again, creativity is crucial for learning.
+It also allows you to take full advantage of the resources CTD provides.
+Can't figure something out?
+Bring your question to a review session!
+Not sure if you did something the right way?
+Your assignment reviewer will tell you!

 Subsequent lessons build on the previous ones, so you should checkout the week1 branch before creating the lesson branch for week2.

 ## Recovering From a Common Mistake